Frequently Asked Questions.

 Are your pieces food, dishwasher, and microwave safe?

-Most of Sara's work is not intended for functional use.
-Unless otherwise noted in the description, her art is intended for display only - not to serve food, go in the dishwasher, or go in the microwave.
-The few functional items she does make—including "bud vases" and small dishes—are safe to use, smoke from, or eat from.
+Most of my work is not intended for functional use.
+Unless otherwise noted in the description, my art is intended for display only - not to serve food, go in the dishwasher, or go in the microwave.
+The few functional items I do make—including "bud vases" and small dishes—are safe to use, smoke from, or eat from.
 If a piece has luster or china paint on it, it should never be placed in the microwave and should only be hand-washed.

 How do I care for my ceramic piece?